decentraland/adr/content/ADR-145-pick-realm-v2.md

 The existing implementation of the realm picking algorithm, as outlined in the [Realm Picking Algorithm ADR](https://adr.decentraland.org/adr/ADR-86), allows for extensibility through the addition of new rules.
 In this proposal, three rules will be introduced:
 - **OVERLOADED_CATALYST**: This rule will exclude a Catalyst if its resource usage or user capacity reaches a certain threshold.
-- **VERSION_CATALYST**: This rule will exclude a Catalyst if it does not meet the minimum required version as specified.
+- **VERSION_CATALYST**: This rule will exclude a Catalyst if it does not meet the minimum required version as specified in its own configuration.
-- **FORCE_CATALYST**: This rule will enable the forcible selection of a Catalyst listed in its configuration.
+- **FORCE_CATALYST**: This rule will enable the forcible selection of a Catalyst listed in its own configuration.

-Furthermore, four new variants will be added, each containing a set of rules designed to address specific contexts.
+Furthermore, a predefined set of rules will be created to enable quick switching between them based on the platform context.
+Currently, four sets of rules are planned to be added:
+- **Default**: This set of rules will be used as the standard configuration, prioritizing performance and proximity of users.
+- **Versioning**: This set of rules will be employed when it is necessary to ensure a minimum version requirement for compatibility and optimal performance.
+- **Force**: This set of rules will be used for targeted resource allocation, allowing for specification of multiple Catalysts sorted by priority or a single one.
+- **Crowd**: This set of rules will be utilized when it is desired to increase the density of nodes to facilitate frequent interaction among users.

+These predefined sets of rules will be managed by the Foundation, and can be easily switched between based on the current context of the platform.

 ### Server-side